 We’ve purposely listed some of the lesser-known platforms that charities may not know about, to give a broader view on the online fundraising landscape.
 These alternatives platforms often have different donation models, are aimed at different types of fundraising and often take a much smaller cut from donations and do not charge a subscription fee.

-IMPORTANT NOTE: BT is shutting the MyDonate service on the 30th June 2019.
+IMPORTANT NOTE: BT has shut down the MyDonate service from the 30th June 2019.
 Go to the website to find out more.

-MyDonate is a non-profit fundraising platform funded solely by BT.
-The service allows people to register to give money to charity or collect fundraising donations.Read More
+MyDonate was a non-profit fundraising platform funded solely by BT.
+The service allowed people to register to give money to charity or collect fundraising donations.Read More

 GoFundMe has partnered with PayPal Giving Fund to deliver funds.
 All charities registered with the Charity Commission in the UK are listed in GoFundMe’s charity directory and funds are passed automatically to the charity by PayPal Giving Fund.

 Unlike many competitors, 100% of Gift Aid goes to the charity.
 In November 2017, GoFundMe announced that it was no longer charging a 5% fee per donation for US, Canada, and UK individual campaigns, and instead rely upon tips left by donors to support the website.Read More